All about spinal muscular atrophy (SMA)

 There are different types of SMA.
-They vary in terms of when they start to appear in an individual, and in the life expectancy that a person with the disorder will have.
+They vary in terms of when symptoms start to appear and how they affect life expectancy and the quality of life.

 SMA type I